Home » Breakfast & Brunch » Sausage Egg and Cheese Breakfast Casserole

 • Lay the crust on top of the shredded cheese layer, and fit it to the pan, tucking it in along the edges of the dish.

-• Whisk the last egg in a bowl, and using a pastry brush, brush the top of the crust.
-The egg wash will not only hold the Parmesan in place, it will make the top pretty and golden.
+• Whisk the last egg in a bowl, and using a pastry brush to coat the top of the crust.
 Sprinkle the grated Parmesan on top.

 Notes